Are you racking your brains to come up with unique ideas to keep the kids entertained all summer without spending a fortune?

 6. Gardening

-7. Make your own ice cream
+7. Make their own ice cream

 9. Treasure hunting

 Whether you opt to do it inside your home or outdoors, kids are sure to have a blast uncovering treasures.
+Hide treasures (delicious treats, new stickers, a fun movie, etc.) in a gaily wrapped box.
 Whip up a simple map and come up with a couple of riddles.
-Be sure to prepare a nice reward at the end.
+Turn the kids loose to find the treasure.10.
+Go on a bug hunt

 Show the kids how to make a kite and get them to fly it.
 Kite flying is a wonderful activity that teaches kids coordination and patience.
 Also, seeing those colorful kites against the clear blue sky is a sight to behold!
+Some sites to visit for instructions on kite-making:

 12. Rock painting